GoogleCloudPlatform/cluster-toolkit/frontend/docs/user_guide.md

 ![Associate a job with a benchmark](images/benchmark.png)

-If a job script contains logic to produce a key performance indicator (KPI), as should be the case for any benchmark run, it will be passed back to the service machine and stored in the database.
-For this to work, the job script should extract appropriate information from the job output, and use suitable scripting to create a file called kpi.json and place it in the current working directory.
-The file content will be sent back to the service machine through an API call.
+For benchmark jobs, the job script should contain logic to produce a key performance indicator (KPI) which will be sent back to the service machine and stored in the database.
+Job script should extract appropriate information from the job output, and use suitable scripting to create a file called `kpi.json` and place it in the current working directory.
 The JSON file should be in the following format:

 ```
 {